-A simple Guacamole Recipe!!
+A super basic Guacamole Recipe!!
 Do you love it?
 Made from the egg shaped fruit of an avocado, it’s not only deliciously full of healthy monounsaturated fat (woo!), but very simple to prepare!
 What’s more, if you buy avocados on sale at your local grocer, you can make a batch of hearty guacamole for just a few dollars.
 Scoop it up with some of your favorite tortilla chips and you’ve got a great snack or accompaniment to Mexican night!

 My husband and I have been making guacamole for years and love how easily adaptable it can be.
 Today, I’m going to show you our most basic recipe, requiring only four ingredients.

 You can determine this by pressing your finger into the shell.
 If it’s hard to indent, the avocado is not ready.
 Keep it out of the fridge to ripen.
 If your finger does indent the shell, you’ve got yourself a ripe avocado.
 Another indicator is color.
 A ripe avocado will typically be more brown in color; an unripe, more green.

 The best way to pull the fruit out of an avocado is to take a paring knife and cut through the avocado vertically from the top down.
 Then twist until it opens.
 Only one side will be holding the pit.

 Step 2: Next, squeeze out the juice of a lemon half until you have 1 tablespoon.
 We used to make guacamole with only limes, but found that lemon works just as well and I’m more likely to have a lemon on hand – keeping it simple, my friends!

-Get out your handy potato masher or just a fork and mash all the ingredients together.
+Step 4: Get out your handy potato masher or just a fork and mash all the ingredients together.

 As long as your avocados are ripe, 15 seconds of mashing will create a smooth, but still chunky guacamole.
 The more you mash, the smoother it will be.

-Remember that pit I had you set aside?
+Step 5: Remember that pit I had you set aside?
 If you aren’t going to eat the guacamole right away, setting the pit inside will help prevent browning, a natural reaction when the fruit is exposed to air.
 Adhering the top of the guacamole with plastic wrap will also help.

 - 3 ripe avocados